The new year is upon us and it is safe to assume that most of us were looking forward to it. Are you read for making your resolutions happen?

 Setting up a new site is not tough at all these days.
 You can handle that yourself and there’s no huge investment involved, so I’d definitely give it a try.
 It is always easy to merge your new properties down the road if you realize a separate site is redundant.

-3. Create Your Core Content
+3. Plan Your SEO and Content Strategy

 You cannot launch an empty website.
 You need at least some pages before you can show it to the world.
 At the very least make sure your new website has the following pages: